jessebmiller/writing/README.md

 # writing

-I'm a designer with things to say.
+I'm an incrementalist with things to say.

 ## Prompts